stakater/mto-docs/content/learn/mto-vs-hypershift.md

 ### Isolation

-HyperShift is decisively stronger.
+Hypershift is decisively stronger.
 A hosted cluster has its own API server, its own CRDs, its own cluster-scoped resources and its own nodes.
 A tenant can be cluster-admin without affecting anyone else.

 MTO's boundary is namespace-based and policy-enforced: sufficient wherever tenants do not hold cluster credentials of their own, or hold them without needing their own CRDs or cluster-admin rights; insufficient where they do.